Lara Exploration (CVE:LRA) Trading 28% Higher – Should You Buy?

-Lara Exploration Ltd. (CVE:LRA – Get Free Report)’s stock price was up 28% during mid-day trading on Friday .
-The stock traded as high as C$1.32 and last traded at C$1.28.
-Approximately 107,800 shares changed hands during mid-day trading, an increase of 165% from the average daily volume of 40,611 shares.
+Shares of Lara Exploration Ltd. (CVE:LRA – Get Free Report) traded up 28% on Saturday .
+The company traded as high as C$1.32 and last traded at C$1.28.
+107,800 shares traded hands during trading, an increase of 165% from the average session volume of 40,611 shares.
 The stock had previously closed at C$1.00.

 Lara Exploration Stock Up 28.0 %